Solar Water Pumps

 Solar pumps are simple and reliable devices.
 Also, they require no maintenance and are free of operating costs.
 They have fewer moving parts and thus have fewer chances of wear and tear and have a relatively longer lifespan.
 They can be installed in remote areas where electricity is unavailable or fuel is difficult to procure.
 No lubricants are required and they are easy to operate.

-SolarKobo engineers help Nigerian users in any part of the country make a choice of solar water pumps that suits their peculiar needs and fits their budget.
+SolarKobo engineers help users in any part of Nigeria make a choice of solar water pumps that suits their peculiar needs and fits their budget.